Happiness at work

 No surprise - people prefer to work in a safe, pleasant environment and to be well-paid for what they do.
 If you have discretion as team leader over pay and conditions this is a great place to start.

 People's feelings of safety are also influenced by how aggressive behaviour and conflict are managed.
 These behaviours may be hidden from view and some people may be more sensitive to them than others.
 It is important, even if you feel perfectly safe yourself, to be aware that others may feel less safe.
 You should be alert to any signs - such as non-contribution to team meetings - that people feel unable to express their views or concerns.

 We value opportunities for professional development and possibilities for promotion.

-We want to work for an organization that treats people fairly; and for a boss who we trust, who is concerned about us and does what they can to ensure we can perform well.
-People join organizations but leave bosses.
+We want to work for an organisation that treats people fairly; and for a boss who we trust, who is concerned about us and does what they can to ensure we can perform well.
+People join organisations but leave bosses.